- Best overall: LastPass

 Top enterprise password manager software

-Here are our picks for the 8 best enterprise password managers in 2023.
+Here are our picks for the 8 best enterprise password managers.

 LastPass: Best overall

-LastPass offers a range of features and tools to enhance security and streamline password management in a business setting.
-With LastPass, administrators have centralized oversight over employee passwords through a central console.
+LastPass is a cloud-based password management solution that helps businesses of all sizes protect their data and improve their security posture.
+With LastPass, administrators have centralized oversight over employee passwords through a central console and SIEM integrations.
 With this feature, admins can easily enforce strong password policies, provision and deprovision users, monitor access to sensitive information and produce security reports.

 The solution also supports passwordless authentication by allowing employees to decrypt their vault using the LastPass Authenticator app instead of using their master password.
 LastPass Business integrates seamlessly with popular single sign-on solutions, providing a convenient and efficient way for employees to access multiple business applications with just one set of log-in credentials.
 It offers multi-factor authentication and the ability to manage access to specific websites or resources on an individual or group basis.